thirdgen88/ignition-docker/docs/README.md

 This will start a new container and create (or attach, if it already exists) a data volume called `my-ignition-data` against `/var/lib/ignition/data` within the container, which is where Ignition stores all of the runtime data for the Gateway.
 Removing the container now doesn't affect the persisted Gateway data and allows you to create and start another container (perhaps in a stack with other components like a database) and pick up where you left off.

 _NOTE_: If you need to integrate third-party modules, see below.
 If you need to integrate custom python files directly into `/var/lib/ignition/user-lib/pylib`, you can bind-mount a directory under there.

+## ALTERNATIVE: How to persist Gateway data

+When using named volumes, there is a behavior in Docker Engine that will automatically pre-populate existing files within the container image into your new/empty volume.
+This behavior is not shared in all scenarios or in all container engines.
+There is a new option for _8.1.x_ images that allows you to specify a volume at `/data`.
+If you choose to mount a volume at this location, the entrypoint script will handle creating copying existing image data (if your volume has not been used by the image before) and creating symbolic links the previous `/var/lib/ignition/data` location to `/data`.

+Use this empty-volume-mode by re-targeting your volume to `/data`:

+    $ docker run -p 8088:8088 -v my-ignition-data:/data \
+        -e GATEWAY_ADMIN_PASSWORD=password \
+        -d kcollins/ignition:8.1

+Note: This mode also works with the short bind-mount syntax: `-v /path/to/gw/data:/data`

 ## How to enable/disable default modules